-|Assembly||Need to be assembled before being delivered to the site for installation.
+|Needs to be assembled before delivering to the site for installation.

 I-Joist vs. Truss

 Both I-joists and floor trusses come under the category of engineered floor joists and are sometimes used together in construction.

 I-joists are beam-like structural members that carry the load of everything above them and transfer it to beams.